 If you require any of this document in an alternative format please contact: email@example.com

-What is difference between the Data Protection Act (DPA) 2018 and the GDPR?
+What is difference between the Data Protection Act (DPA) 2018 and the UK GDPR?

 Common Law Duty of Confidentiality